zendesk/racecar/README.md

     $ bundle exec racecar --require dance_moves TapDanceConsumer

+The first time you execute `racecar` with a consumer class a _consumer group_ will be created with a named derived from the class name (this can be configured).
+If you start `racecar` with the same consumer class argument multiple times, the processes will join the existing group – even if you start them on other machines.
+You will typically want to have at least two consumers in your groups, preferably on separate nodes, in order to deal with failures.

 ### Configuration

 Racecar provides a flexible way to configure your consumer in a way that feels at home in a Rails application.
 If you haven't already, run `bundle exec rails generate racecar:install` in order to generate a config file.
 You'll get a separate section for each Rails environment, with the common configuration values in a shared `common` section.